 The interaction flow map at left depicts a section of the Smithsonian site that involves information-finding.
 It displays the paths for search, advanced search, and browse, and key actions associated with each screen are listed in blue boxes that point to their respective screens.
 I created this interaction flow map using PowerPoint in November of 2013.

 One of the Heuristic Evaluations I conducted at Cengage was for a product called, “My English Online,” or MEO.
 MEO was a joint endeavor between the National Geographic Society and Cengage to offer free online English lessons to non-native English speakers.
 My approach to evaluating the application was to look closely at terminology, clarity, and simplicity; these are all important in an interface design, and especially so when non-native English speakers make up the primary audience.
 A screenshot of the application’s registration screen is shown below (Image 3).

-Of note in the first screenshot of the application (Image 3, at left) are the two images of teachers, the first on the left indicating that the user has an instructor, and the second indicating the opposite with the universally-recognized symbol of a red circle with a line drawn through it.
-The images that accompany the text provide important keys to the user that may complement or take the place of fully understanding the verbiage.
+Of note in the 1st screenshot of the application (at left) are the two images of teachers, the first on the left indicating that the user has an instructor, and the second indicating the opposite with the universally-recognized symbol of a red circle with a line drawn through it.
+The images that accompany the text provide information to users that may complement or take the place of fully comprehending the verbiage.

 The second image of the application (Image 4, at left) depicts one of the screens from the test.
 It could be improved by orienting the words in the right-hand side boxes so that the test-taker can read left to right instead of bottom to top.
 While it’s certainly possible to read it as is, it’s not optimal for readability.

 The above observations were pulled from my Heuristic Evaluation, completed in November of 2013.